trueagi-io/hyperon-experimental/docs/minimal-metta.md

 of this stack.
 Nevertheless using `chain` instead of `function` to implement the evaluation loop also allows representing stack in a natural form.

+Evaluation of the `function` should always end by evaluating `(return <atom>)` expression.
+But as a result of an error some branch may end by non evaluatable atom instead.
+In such case interpreter returns `(Error NoReturn)` error.

 ## unify

 `unify` operation allows conditioning on the results of the evaluation.